dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 ### Details

-Before development, please refer to [Dragonfly Client](https://github.com/dragonflyoss/client/tree/main) for the [dragonfly-client-backend/examples/plugin](https://github.com/dragonflyoss/client/tree/main/dragonfly-client-backend/examples/plugin) module.
+Before you begin development, refer to the [plugin examples](https://github.com/dragonflyoss/client/tree/main/dragon-client-backend/examples/plugin) for guidance.

-There is no need to change the code of Dragonfly Client during development.
-Two interfaces of Backend is important for you to implemet, `head` and `get`.
+The backend plugin requires the implementation of two main interfaces: `head` and `get`.

-`head` is used to get metadata information about the task.
+`head` is used to get metadata of the task.
 - For single file downloads, this refers to retrieving metadata such as the file size.

 - For directory downloads, it retrieves information about all files in the current directory and its subdirectories, including their file paths and sizes.